COVID-19 entry restrictions for Peru

 If you are in Peru or planning to travel, monitor local news closely and follow the authorities’ advice.
 For specific advice on conditions in the different regions of Peru, in English or Spanish, visit the Iperu website (the official source of information for tourists in Peru) or call them on +511 574 8000 (option 2 for English).

-Drug trafficking is a serious crime and drug smugglers face long terms of imprisonment.
-See Local Laws and Customs
+Drug trafficking is a serious crime and drug smugglers face long periods of imprisonment.
+See Local laws and customs

 There may be a higher risk to your safety in areas where there is organised crime and terrorism linked to the production of drugs.
 See Local travel

-There are serious risks involved in flying over the Nazca Lines.
+There are risks involved in flying over the Nazca Lines.
 See Nazca Lines